Insper/open-dev/docs/lessons/05-python-packaging/index.md

 Two types of distribution files can be used:

-- sdist: This file  contains project's source code, including additional files specified by using `data_files` argument.
+- **sdist**: This file  contains project's source code, including additional files specified by using `data_files` argument.
 This is used if your project is pure Python (only written in Python).
-- wheel: This is a precompiled, platform-specific format.
+- **wheel**: This is a precompiled, platform-specific format.
 Most commonly used when the project contains *C language* extensions.

 Creating a source code distribution file is quite simple: